-While creating a severe calorie deficit will obviously lead to weight loss, there are other options.
-When a user finishes the diet after about 3 months, he or she may choose to repeat the diet or move on.
-The difficulty is how sustainable is an 800 calorie per day diet?
-And is depriving your body of food a safe choice?
-The diet recommends avoidance of exercise for the duration of the program–a red flag to us.
-The much healthier option, in our opinion, is to eat carefully and exercise at the same time.
-This leads to long-term lifestyle changes rather than an extreme period in time where the dieter starves his/her body.
+While creating a severe energy deficit will obviously lead to weight-loss, there are other options.
+When a user finishes after about three months, he or she may choose to repeat it or move on, but how sustainable is an 800 calorie per day diet?
+Is depriving your body of food a safe choice?
+The plan recommends avoidance of exercise for the duration of the program – a red flag to us.

 “In the long-run, very low-calorie diets aren’t more effective than more modest diets.
 Once you go off a diet, you need to change your lifestyle, committing to healthy eating and regular physical activity,” says an article on WebMD.

 “Absolutely these diets must be done under the care of a doctor.
 These things are not without risk,” says nutrition expert Dr. Melina Jampolis on CNN.com.